 - In this final chapter I would like to review several fundamental principles about giving that transcend culture and time.
 These truths about giving are valid at all times, and I refer to them as, "The Principles of the Plate."

 Principle of the Plate #1

 The More You Give the More You Get

-The Bible is filled with basic principles that guide our lives, that are true in every generation and culture.
+The Bible is filled with basic principles that guide our lives and that are true in every generation and culture.
 One of these is the principle of increased return.
-You cannot out give God!
+In other words, you cannot out give God!

-In Malachi's day the people had forgotten this idea and were cutting back on their giving, offering inferior sacrifices and God reminds them that they were just robbing themselves of potential blessings.
+In the prophet Malachi's day (400 BC), the Jewish people had forgotten this idea and were cutting back on their giving and offering inferior sacrifices to God in order to cut corners.
+In his book, the prophet Malachi reminds them that in doing this they were actually robbing themselves of potential blessings.

 9You are cursed with a curse, for you are robbing Me, the whole nation of you!
 10Bring the whole tithe into the storehouse, so that there may be food in My house, and test Me now in this," says the Lord of hosts, "if I will not open for you the windows of heaven and pour out for you a blessing until it overflows.

 In the New Testament, Jesus reinforces this idea of increased return:

 Give, and it will be given to you.
 They will pour into your lap a good measure—pressed down, shaken together, and running over.
 For by your standard of measure it will be measured to you in return."